Skip to main content

 Screenshot of the tabs for the "github/docs" repository.
 The "Actions" tab is highlighted with an orange outline.

-3. If the repository has already at least one workflow configured and running, click New workflow to display starter workflows.
+3. If the repository has already at least one workflow configured and running, click New workflow to display workflow templates.
 If there are currently no workflows configured for the repository, go to the next step.

 Screenshot of the Actions tab for a repository.
 The "New workflow" button is outlined in dark orange.